matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 goes away.

 [MSC3760](https://github.com/matrix-org/matrix-spec-proposals/pull/3760)
-proposes to include the `sender` (or a dedicated `state_subkey`) as the third component of what makes a state event unique.
+proposes to include a dedicated `state_subkey` as the third component of what makes a state event unique.

 ## Security considerations